gotev/android-upload-service/.github/ISSUE_TEMPLATE/help.md

 ---
 name: Help
-about: You are trying to accomplish something, but you're stuck and the wiki does not have any useful information.
+about: Check the Wiki before opening a help issue.
 Fill in the required information requested.
 Issues without them may be closed without further notice.
 title: ''
 labels: support
 assignees: ''